Lakshadweep: Etymology

-The name Lakshadweep is derived from Lakṣadvīpa meaning "one hundred thousand islands," presumably from Sanskrit or Malayalam.
+The name Lakshadweep literally means "one hundred thousand islands" in Sanskrit and Malayalam.
 Laccadive seems to be the result of the anglicization of the given name during the British Raj.
 Amindivi derives its name from the Amindivi people, who were the earliest inhabitants of the Amini Island.
 The native name of the Minicoy Island is Maliku, and the given name is the anglicized version derived from the Nicobarese word Minikaa-raajje (meaning "land of the cannibals") as the island was known then in the Andaman and Nicobar.

 History

 Early history

 The early human migration from Africa to the Andaman Islands through India was thought by scientists to include Lakshadweep because of its location between Africa and the southwestern region of India.
 However, later genetic studies indicated that the majority of human ancestry in the islands derived from South Asia.
 Archaeological evidence from Kalpeni indicate the existence of human settlements in the region from at least 1500 BCE.
 The islands are mentioned in the Buddhist Jataka tales, dated to 3rd century CE.
 Archeological evidence indicates the spread of Buddhism to the islands during the time of Sanghmitra, the daughter of emperor Ashoka, presumed to have visited the island.
 Tamil Sangam literature Patiṟṟuppattu mentions that the region was ruled by the Cheras, one of the three kingdoms of ancient Tamilakam, in the Sangam period (3rd century BCE to 3rd century CE).

 The islands have been known to sailors since at least 1st century CE, as indicated in the Periplus of the Erythraean Sea.
 It contains an anonymous reference to the islands off the coast of Damirica as a source of a turtle shell.
-In 2nd century CE, Greek historian Ptolemy mentions 1378 islands located opposite to Taprobane (Sri Lanka) with the names of some of the islands given as Kanathara (Kavaratti), Argidion (Agatti), Ammine (Amini), and Monache (Minicoy).
-The islands later became part of a trade route with the Roman empire, with archeological evidence from as early as 2nd century CE obtained from Kadamath and Androth islands.
+In 2nd century CE, Greek geographer Ptolemy mentions 1378 islands located opposite to Taprobane (Sri Lanka) with the names of some of the islands given as Kanathara (Kavaratti), Argidion (Agatti), Ammine (Amini), and Monache (Minicoy).
+The islands later became part of a trade route with the Roman Empire, with archeological evidence from as early as 2nd century CE obtained from Kadamath and Androth islands.
 Other travelers and historians such as Ammianus Marcellinus (4th century CE), Faxian (5th century CE), and Cosmas (6th century CE) mention the islands in their writings.